We can also work with outlines that are complete or partially complete.

-Then, I go through and organize what you have, taking notes.
-If you've done your own world building, I break out your notes into sections; characters, setting, history, summaries, and editor notes.
+Then, we go through and organize what you have, taking notes.
+If you've done your own world building, we break out your notes into sections: characters, setting, history, summaries, and editor notes.

 Outlining is the next step.
 We can do one book at a time or all of them.
 It's really up to you.
 I generally do 1-2 outlines a day and no more than that.
 They can range from 1500 - 4500 words for a standard-length novel.

 You review it, make notes, and then we finalize it!
 Easy-peasy!

 Lots of people only know of one outlining method and that's either the 3 Acts beat sheet or the 8-Point beat sheet.
 There are many more.
 Depending on your book and what you choose to focus on, Cat Goes to the Movies, Romancing the Beat, or even Hero's or Heroine's Journey might be the best way to go.
 And, sometimes, it's best to use a mix of two or three.

 It's important to know your projected word count of the book, your genre, whether you plan to have romance and/or sex, and how long your chapters are.

 This information is used to plot out a general layout of your outline and the beats we need to hit.

 The Formulaic approach